Bijan14093/SqlCRUDClass/README.md

             var customerdb = Sampledb.GetByID <tblCustomer> (customer.ID.ToString (), false);
             customerdb.FirstName = "ChangedFirstNameCustomer";
             Sampledb.Save (customerdb);
+* Note: properties with null value ignored in SQl update statment .

+    for example.

+            tblCustomer customer = new tblCustomer ();
+            customer.ID=3;
+            customer.FirstName = "ChangedFirstNameCustomer";
+            Sampledb.Save (customer);

+    Update tblCustomer without change LastName field in database.
+(LastName is nullable and has value null in sample code)

 ## 3. How to remove customer from database?
 Sampledb.Delete (customerdb);
 ## 4. How do I use transactions?